agimenez95/MkodoTechTest/README.md

-# Mkodo Technical test
+# Mkodo Technical Test

 Hi!
-My name is Adriano and this is my submission for the Tech Test for the Senior iOS Software Engineer position at Mkodo.
+My name is Adriano and this is my submission for the technical test for the Senior iOS Software Engineer position at Mkodo.

 ## Tech Stack